GraphQL API Testing Strategies

 - Benchmarking lightweight vs. heavy queries helps you find bottlenecks.

-- Simulating concurrent users with JMeter or k6 tells you how it performs under stress. as mentioned earlier, k6 is a load testing tool that lets you write scripts in JavaScript,
+- Simulating concurrent users with JMeter or k6 tells you how it performs under stress. k6 is a load testing tool that lets you write scripts in JavaScript.

 - Verifying caching, batching, and rate-limiting mechanisms keeps your api running smoothly.